confidential-containers/confidentialcontainers.org/content/en/blog/2024/policing-a-sandbox.md

 ### Runtime Measurements

 Instead of seeding the Init-Data hash into a Host-Data field at launch, we can also extend the TEE evidence with a runtime measurement of the Init-Data directly, if the TEE allows for it.
-This measurement is then a part of the TEE's evidence and can be verified as part of the TEE's remote attestation process.
+This measurement is then a part of the TEE’s evidence and can be verified as part of the TEE’s remote attestation process.

 Example: Extending an empty SHA256 runtime measurement register with the digest of an Init-Data file